ambikabs29/SaaSible/README.md

                 - (Check your browser's address bar for the exact domain)
             - **For Vercel:** Add `your-app-name.vercel.app`.
             - **For App Hosting:** Add the specific domain assigned to your App Hosting backend.
         - **Error Note:** The `auth/unauthorized-domain` error specifically means the domain you are currently trying to sign in from (visible in your browser's address bar) **is NOT listed** in this "Authorized domains" section in your Firebase project settings.
 You need to add it.
-Double-check the URL in your browser!
+Double-check the URL in your browser and ensure it's listed in Firebase!
     - **=============================================================**

     - **Enable Providers:** Go back to the "Sign-in method" tab (or "Providers" tab).